Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Make sure that your game is running.

-- Now press Windows key + Shift + Left or Right arrow to move the window.
+- Now press the Windows key + Shift + Left or Right arrow to move the window.

 - Your window should now appear on the second screen.